Privacy-preserving fall detection at the edge using Sony IMX636 event-based vision sensor and Intel Loihi 2 neuromorphic processor: Introduction

 In this work, we propose a privacy-preserving vision-based solution that consists of the Sony\textregistered{}\footnote{Sony is a registered trademark of Sony Group Corporation or its affiliates.} \ac{EVS}~\cite{Finateu_etal20} which only captures per-pixel changes of light intensity in the form of events, combined with the Intel\textregistered{}\footnote{Intel is a registered trademark of Intel Corporation or its affiliates.} Loihi~2~\cite{Davies_etal21} which directly processes these events asynchronously in a fast and efficient way.
-This system effectively preserves privacy as it processes the sparse event stream in real-time which is both important for quick detection but also to discard events as soon as they are processed.
+This system effectively preserves privacy by processing the sparse event stream in real time, enabling rapid detection while ensuring that events are discarded immediately after processing at the edge.
 In addition, it reduces energy consumption by exploiting the sparsity of input events and neural networks activations which is important for always-on inference, especially when a battery-powered operation is needed.
 Beyond the fall detection application, this smart security camera is a proof-of-concept of real-time always-on perception systems at the edge where latency, energy consumption, and privacy matter.

-In the last five years, event-based vision sensing has been extensively explored to solve many classes of computer vision problems, such as classification, segmentation, detection, and tracking~\cite{Gallego_etal22,Cazzato_Bono24,Chen_etal25,Yang_etal25}.
+In the last five years, event-based vision sensing has been extensively explored to solve many classes of computer vision problems such as classification, segmentation, detection, and tracking~\cite{Gallego_etal22,Cordone_etal22,Cazzato_Bono24,Chen_etal25,Yang_etal25}.
 However, when targeting a fully embedded system, \ac{EVS} requires dedicated processing to realize the latency and energy efficiency advantages of the sensor at the system level.
 In particular, asynchronous near-memory processing using digital neuromorphic chips is a natural fit in terms of processing paradigm and technology maturity to exploit the high temporal resolution and sparsity of event streams \cite{Christensen_etal22,Schuman_etal22,Kudithipudi_et25}.
 This end-to-end neuromorphic sensing and processing approach was particularly studied using the Intel Loihi research chip~\cite{Davies_etal21}, which was shown to be 3-30$\times$ more energy-efficient than the embedded Nvidia GPUs~\cite{Paredes-Valles_etal24, Ceolini_etal20}.

 The main limitation of these works is the USB-based interface, which allows for high flexibility but imposes bottlenecks on the speed and efficiency of the system.
 Therefore, there is growing interest for direct interfaces between \ac{EVS} and embedded processors.
 For example, dedicated interfaces have been developed to connect \ac{EVS} with FPGA-based processing~\cite{Bonazzi_etal25}.
 However, these systems remain power-hungry as they target programmability over efficiency.
 Other systems in research~\cite{Rutishauser_etal23} and industry~\cite{Yao_etal24,Caccavella_etal24} propose dedicated interfaces on ASICs, but they use low-resolution \ac{EVS} (typically $128 \times 128$ pixels) and embed very constrained processors, limiting the system's accuracy and robustness for complex computer vision tasks.